plforacle/mysql-rag/build-ai-app/build-ai-app.md

    - Natural language questions about films

 This hands-on experience demonstrates the power of combining MySQL's vector capabilities with an LLM for creating a domain-specific chatbot with improved accuracy and relevance.

-## Task 5: Error Checking

-When running the FilmRAG application, you might need to check the PHP error logs to diagnose any issues.
-Here are some useful commands for error checking:

-1. View the most recent PHP errors in real-time:

-      ```bash
-      <copy>sudo tail -f /var/log/php-fpm/www-error.log</copy>
-      ```
-   This command will display new error messages as they occur, which is useful for debugging while actively using the application.

-2. Clear the error log if it becomes too large or cluttered:

-      ```bash
-      <copy>sudo truncate -s 0 /var/log/php-fpm/www-error.log</copy>
-      ```
-   This command will empty the error log file without deleting it, giving you a clean slate for new error messages.

-3. These commands are particularly helpful when:

-   - The application isn't responding as expected
-   - You're seeing blank pages or incomplete responses
-   - The RAG functionality isn't retrieving film information correctly
-   - There are issues with the OpenAI API connections

-The application is designed to log detailed error information, which can help identify issues with database connections, API calls, or vector operations.

 ## Learn More